Award: Associate of Applied Science

 - Applicants who do not meet the residential qualifications will be considered based on space availability only if not all available admitted student slots are used.

 Admission Procedure: Applications to the nursing program are processed during specified application periods.
 Applications for the ADN and LPN bridge nursing program must be submitted by February 24, 2017.
+Students must also apply to the college.

 Applicants are responsible for making certain that all application materials are on file in the nursing office, including the following documents:

-- The completed nursing admissions application
+- The completed nursing admissions on-line application, which begins the process

 - Official transcripts of all secondary school work and all prior college work to include GED scores, if applicable